People

 Dr. Rachael Winfree

 Rachael Winfree is a Professor in the Department of Ecology, Evolution and Natural Resources at Rutgers University, New Brunswick.
-The goal of her work is to better understand the causes and consequences of biodiversity, particularly in real-world settings and at large spatial scales.
-Current projects in her research group include (1) the relationship between biodiversity and ecosystem services, (2) biodiversity measurement, (3) plant-pollinator networks, and (4) pollinator conservation and restoration.
+The goal of her work is to better understand the causes and consequences of biodiversity change, particularly in real-world settings and at large spatial scales.
+She works with bee pollinators and pollination as a system and is active in pollinator conservation.
 Her work has been funded primarily by the National Science Foundation (NSF) and the United States Department of Agriculture (USDA), and has been published in leading scientific journals including Science, Proceedings of the National Academy of Sciences (PNAS), Ecology Letters, and Proceedings of the Royal Society of London.
 From 2015-2019 she was one of approximately 170 scientists worldwide (and one of approximately 20 women) on the list of highly cited researchers in the field of environment / ecology.
-Rachael is a Fellow of the Ecological Society of America and serves on the board of directors of the Xerces Society, which has the largest pollinator conservation effort of any nonprofit.
+Rachael is a Fellow of the American Association for the Advancement of Science (AAAS) and a Fellow of the Ecological Society of America.
+She serves on the board of directors of the Xerces Society, which has the largest pollinator conservation effort of any nonprofit.
 She received her Ph.D. in Ecology & Evolutionary Biology from Princeton University in 2001 and her B.A. from Dartmouth College in 1990.
+She is currently Professor in the Department of Ecology, Evolution, and Natural Resources, and Graduate Program Director in Ecology & Evolution, at Rutgers University.

 Dr. Tina Harrison